 There’s often a variety of emotions connected to the results of a pregnancy test.
 They can range from disappointment, excited anticipation, shock, confusion, fear, and other feelings.
 For most women, a pregnancy promises to be a life-changing event.
 But coping with one that may not have been planned can be a highly personal process.
 As you consider your options, you may be trying to find out how far along you are.
 However, you may be uncertain about how to calculate gestational age.
 Perhaps you heard most women use the first day of their last menstrual period (LMP) to measure how far into their pregnancy they are.
 But you feel there may be a problem – you’re not sure you know this date.
 This is not uncommon, and fortunately, there’s more than one way to figure out your pregnancy’s age.

 Are you unsure about when the first day of your last period may have occurred?
 Avenue Women’s Center offers clients reliable information about their pregnancies, and we’re here to ensure you have access to support.
 Our expert staff will walk you through the steps of taking a free, medical-grade test.
 And we can answer any questions you may have about how to calculate gestational age.
 Through our limited medical services and referrals, we provide you with relevant information and resources regarding your pregnancy.

-Schedule your free appointment at one of our six locations in DuPage County today!
+Schedule your free appointment at one of our six locations in Chicagoland today!

 How Is Gestational Age Determined?